 Her message was not only to workers worldwide, but to employers too: “We call on all organisations to support us, and also go back to their workers.
-It is very important that employers go back to the people working for them and ask them questions, especially because sometimes they have no idea who works for them, sometime they don’t even know their names.
-We need to challenge employers, organisations, all those people that also say they believe in IDWF, as it is not just about funding but also about your solidarity, support us in our campaigns.”
+Employers must go back to the people working for them and ask them questions, especially because sometimes they have no idea who works for them, and sometimes they don’t even know their names.
+We need to challenge employers, organisations, and all those people that also say they believe in IDWF, as it is not just about funding but also about your solidarity, support us in our campaigns.”

 This year, the ceremony took place in a hybrid format, but we look forward to the possibility of once again holding this significant event in person with our Progressive Family and the Winner next year.

 If you want to re-watch the ceremony or if you missed it, you can view it on the S&D YouTube page: Global Progressive Forum 2021 | Day 2 PM